JS Kurama: Construction and career

 From June 27 to August 28, 1991, she participated in the US dispatch training with the escort vessels JDS Asakaze and JDS Setogiri.

-She participated in Exercise RIMPAC 1992.

-She again participated in Exercise RIMPAC 1994.
+Kurama participated in Exercise RIMPAC events in 1992 and 1994.

 From July 26 to 30, 1996, she visited Vladivostok, Russia, for the first time as a self-defense ship to participate in the 300th anniversary ceremony of the Russian Navy.

 From July 24 to 29, 1998, she visited Vladivostok again with the escort ship JDS Yamagiri and JDS Hamana, and participated in the Russian Pacific Fleet Fleet Review Ceremony held on July 26.
 In addition, the first Japan-Russia joint training was held in the Sea of Japan east of Vladivostok on July 29 and 30, and participated in it.

 From February 25 to March 31, 2000, she participated in the open sea practice voyage with JDS Yamagiri and JDS Asakaze.
 Later that year, she participated in Exercise RIMPAC 2000.

 On November 9, 2001, she was dispatched to the Indian Ocean along with the escort ship JDS Kirisame and JDS Hamana for an information gathering mission based on the Act on Special Measures Against Terrorism.
 They returned to Japan on the 16th.

 From May 16 to August 3, 2003, she participated in the US dispatch training with the escort vessels JDS Shimakaze and JDS Setogiri.
 After returning to Japan, remodeling work was carried out at Mitsubishi Heavy Industries Nagasaki Shipyard & Machinery Works, and the shooting command device for short SAM control changed from WM-25 to the domestically produced Type 81 shooting command device type 2-12 (FCS-2-12).
 It was replaced with the domestic GMLS-3, and the onboard missile was the RIM-7M.
 All of these are reprinted from those equipped on the escort ship JDS Takatsuki, which was removed from the register in August 2002.
 The construction was completed in April 2004.

 From November 10 to 12, 2004, she dealt with the Han-class submarine in Japan's territorial sea with the escort ship JDS Yudachi.